TechEarl

 Reach for CSV only when the data is public anyway and you want the least possible machinery.
 For anything that lives behind a login, anything with personal data, or anything a competitor would enjoy reading, the service account is not optional, it is the baseline.
 The few minutes of setup buys you a private, auditable, revocable connection instead of a public URL you can never fully un-share.

 Once you can read the sheet, applying it to WordPress is the pull/batch pattern; wrap the write in the safe batch updater's dry-run and change-only rails so a bad row is recoverable.
+If you would rather have the sheet push to WordPress instead of WordPress pulling from it, the REST-endpoint approach to updating WordPress from a Google Sheet flips the direction with an Apps Script trigger calling in.

 Sources